-1 Landscaping: The policy of the Diocese is that gardens to new or altered houses will be laid out to lawn with limited, simple patio/seating areas only.
+6.1 Landscaping: The policy of the Diocese is that gardens to new or altered houses will be laid out to lawn with limited, simple patio/seating areas only.
 Occupiers may further develop gardens but should only do so after consulting with the Property Manager.
 Overly extensive or elaborate planting schemes will be discouraged.

-The Diocese will endeavour to ensure that on moving in to a property that garden hedges are of a size to be reasonably manageable.
-Thereafter maintenance of hedges, and other garden maintenance, is the responsibility of the occupant.
-Should the Diocese need to intervene and carry out works to hedges or gardens that have not been appropriately maintained then it may seek to recover any costs incurred from the occupant.
+The Diocese will endeavour to ensure that on moving into a property that garden boundary hedges are of a size to be reasonably manageable.
+Thereafter maintenance of hedges, and other garden maintenance, is the responsibility of the occupier.
+Should the Diocese need to intervene and carry out works to hedges or gardens that have not been appropriately maintained then it may seek to recover any costs incurred from the occupier.

 It is appreciated that both the grounds of houses and the capability of occupiers will vary widely and consequently that garden maintenance presents a varying challenge.
 Where difficulties are encountered then it may be appropriate for a parish to provide physical or financial support to clergy.
 Garden maintenance does remain the responsibility of the occupier.
 If it is felt that there are particular circumstances to warrant assistance from the diocese then an approach should be made to the relevant archdeacon.
-However such assistance, at their discretion, would only be given in the most exceptional of circumstances.
+However, such assistance, at their discretion, would only be given in the most exceptional of circumstances.

-- 2 Fencing & Boundaries: The policy of the Diocese is generally to provide delineation of boundaries with a minimum of a timber post and three rail fence but considering site location and any planning requirements.
-Further internal fencing necessary to create a secure area of garden may be considered where requested by an occupant, agreed by the Property Manager and supported by the area Archdeacon. - Trees are considered to be part of maintenance and therefore the occupier's responsibility.
-However, because tree management work is expensive and rarely addressed by the occupier, the consequences often impact on the Diocese in having to meet the cost of dealing with Health and Safety issues, trees affecting buildings and encroachment on the house and garden, sometimes as a result of self-seeding.
+- 6.2 Fencing & Boundaries: The policy of the Diocese is generally to provide delineation of boundaries with a minimum of a timber post and three rail fence but considering site location and any planning requirements.
+Further internal fencing necessary to create a secure area of garden may be considered where requested by an occupant, agreed by the Property Manager and supported by the area Archdeacon. - 6.3 Trees are considered to be part of grounds maintenance and therefore the occupier's legal responsibility.
+However, tree management work can be expensive and is rarely addressed by the occupier, with the consequences often impacting on the Diocese in having to meet the cost of dealing with Health and Safety issues, trees affecting buildings and encroachment on the house, neighbouring properties and highways.

-The Archdeaconry Committees wish to adopt a pro-active and joint approach to tree maintenance with the occupier, carrying out any work recommended by an aboriculturalist subject to prior approval of expenditure.
-In situations of large gardens and numbers of trees the Diocese will arrange for a 'tree survey' as part of the quinquennial works and will usually undertake and fund the work recommended.
+The Archdeaconry Committees wish to adopt a pro-active and joint approach to tree maintenance with the occupier.
+In situations with significant trees the Diocese will usually arrange for a specialist tree survey in conjunction with the quinquennial inspection.
+The Diocese will usually undertake recommended work to trees where it is considered to be beyond the capability of an average householder to undertake themselves.
 This results in the parsonage repair funds financially supporting the occupier in the maintenance of the clergy house "grounds".
 Any assistance (financial or otherwise) from the PCC or others will be most welcome.